 How much money came in over the past year?

-Things soon mount up: rent, leisure activities, car and groceries, etc. There is quite a lot of expenditure all told.
-Therefore, make a rough estimate of your expenses.
-You will probably remember costs for recurring items better, such as rent, healthcare and insurance premiums or major purchases even more clearly.
-You can estimate all other expenses based on experience or by checking your e-banking.
-As a PostFinance customer, you can do the whole thing in a few minutes.
-Just take a look at your e-finance.
+Things soon add up: rent, leisure activities, car, groceries, etc. There is quite a lot of expenditure all told.
+It’s probably easier to remember the costs for recurring items such as rent, healthcare and insurance premiums or major purchases.
+Or you can see them when you check your e-banking.

 What were the main items?

 Now let’s take a closer look at the items mentioned above.
 Firstly, check the fixed costs: how high are living costs, taxes and health insurance premiums?
 Have you made major purchases – such as a car, motorbike or real estate?
 How much did your holidays cost exactly, including spending money?
 Have you done any advanced training?
 Have you paid into your pension fund?
 Are there other expenses to be taken into account?
 Perhaps a leasing contract, loans or other debts?

 As a PostFinance customer, you can see many of these items at a glance in a clearly presented pie chart.
 Categories such as “Living” and “Insurance” are pre-defined in e-finance’s e-cockpit.
 You can either allocate expenses to categories yourself or leave it to our system to do it for you.
 This will save you a few minutes when working out your annual budget.

 How much have you saved?

 What is the net amount left in your savings account, funds saving plan and even your piggy bank at home after all of these deductions?
 Work out the total amount of income you can set aside or invest.

 Which budget items can be minimized?